The Public Charge Final Rule: FAQs for Immigration Practitioners

 - Public Housing.

-The 36-month period would not begin before October 15, 2019 for the five programs added by the new public charge rule.
-Therefore, receipt of any of these benefits before October 15, 2019 would not be considered.
+The 36-month period would not begin before the effective date for the five programs added by the new public charge rule.
+Therefore, receipt of any of these benefits before the effective date would not be considered.

 There are three important exceptions to the receipt of Medicaid benefits: (1) by those who are under 21; (2) by those who are pregnant; or (3) for emergency medical services.
 There is a fourth exception, for school-based services (including services provided under the Individuals with Disabilities Education Act), but this overlaps with the exception for children under 21.